Fellbach: Crest

 Previously led Fellbach to 1933 a coat of arms, which showed the initial F as a milestone mark of the village Fellbach.
 Then she received a coat of arms with a blue grape as a symbol of viticulture with the silver F before they took 1956 today's crest.

 Economy and infrastructure

-Viticulture and agriculture

 Fellbach was before industrialization mainly a wine-growing town.
 Today 182 hectares of vineyards are cultivated.
 In the fields around Fellbach, Schmiden and Oeffingen grain and corn are preferably grown.
 Great importance had once the greenhouses.

-Retail

 The commercial life was marked up until the 1990s by the retail trade.
 With the structural changes here there was a profound change.
 Many of the long-established retail stores were closed by competitive pressure and a changing consumer behavior.

-Commuter

 Districts developed mainly to commuters living communities.
 However, there are now also numerous companies, especially in the metal sector.

 Transport

 The Bundesstraße 14 (Schwäbisch Hall -Stuttgart) led through the city until 1992, then the 1600m long Kappelberg Tunnel was opened.
 Moreover, Fellbach is tunneled from a second tunnel, which opened in 1997.(Fellbach City Tunnel).